aanchal-fatwani/online-shop/README.md

 There is a Container module to define the application and load other MFEs.

+The individual modules are linked and loaded together by making use of Webpack5 Module Federation.

 ## Technologies Used
 React v18, Material UI, Webpack v5